 To Qualify: Mass Save HEAT Loans can be used on a variety of projects and come with several specific requirements:

 Note: While all technologies are eligible, certain configurations or equipment models may be ineligible for the HEAT Loan.
 Speak to your installer if you have any questions or concerns.

 HeatSmart Newton provides transparent, competitive pricing for air source heat pumps (ASHP) and heat pump water heaters (HPWH) through its vetted partners Muirfield Mechanical and New England Ductless.

-This table reflects the base price ranges that our installers are offering.
+This table reflects the base price ranges that our installers are offering as of November 2022.
 Every home in Newton is different, and a wide range of factors could increase the cost of your installation, from more complex piping arrangements to electrical upgrades to ductwork modifications to enhanced features and aesthetics and more.
 Our installers will provide firm pricing and help you understand why your quote(s) differ from the pricing summarized here and what rebates you can receive.
 Our installers will also help you apply for rebates and register warranties for your equipment.

 Air Source Heat Pump Base Pricing

 |Number of Indoor Units||Base Price Range||Heating Capacity Range|